-That may sound strange, but I find that reserving Monday, Tuesday, Thursday, and Friday at 6:30 AM as my writing time gives the activity precedence and frees me up to think about other things (besides my lack of success with agents) the rest of the day.
+That may sound contradictory, but I find that reserving Monday, Tuesday, Thursday, and Friday at 6:30 AM as my writing time gives the activity precedence and frees me up to think about other things (besides my lack of success with agents) for the rest of the day.

 If nothing else, slowing down is helping me avoid burnout.
-That’s a great thing.
-And whereas the slow down might not permanent, it’s good practice–a little like pressing reset.
+That’s a good thing.
+And whereas this slow down might not permanent, it’s good practice—a little like pressing reset.

 photo: Matthew T. Rader